- Pulseway is a great Monitoring and Management software, and this review will showcase why.

 No matter how great an interface looks, going back and forth between tabs to see how things are evolving can be tiresome, and that’s where Pulseway’s advanced notification features come in handy.

 They are detailed compared to other asset management tools, and you can select services and scheduled tasks to manage.

 - Performance counters

 - Maintenance windows

 - Network connectivity, and more…

-In fact, you have an entire Reporting tab where you can see everything that has incurred within your system within a given time-span, so even if you’re not there to see the data live, you will still be able to see it later.
+You have an entire Reporting tab where you can see everything that has been incurred within your system within a given period, so even if you’re not there to see the data live, you will still be able to see it later.